 Eight Local Public Health Departments Selected to Address Cognitive Health and Dementia

-The Alzheimer’s Association and the National Association of County and City Health Officials (NACCHO) have announced the inaugural cohort of the Healthy Brain Initiative (HBI) Road Map Strategists.
-The first nation-wide effort focused on addressing dementia at the local level, the Road Map Strategist Initiative will increase eight local public health departments’ capacity to address cognitive health and dementia in their communities.
+— The Alzheimer’s Association and the National Association of County and City Health Officials (NACCHO) have announced the second cohort of the Healthy Brain Initiative (HBI) Road Map Strategists.
+This nationwide effort focuses on addressing dementia at the local level.
+The Road Map Strategist Initiative increases the capacity of local health departments and tribal health organizations to address brain health in their communities.

-The grantees will designate a part-time HBI Road Map Strategist, a public health official working in support and coordination with public health partners, including health systems.
-With support and guidance from the Alzheimer’s Association and NACCHO, Road Map Strategists will conduct a public health needs assessment, train local health officials and key community partners, and lead implementation of public health action on dementia, informed by guidance from the State and Local Public Health Partnerships to Address Dementia:, The 2018-2023 Road Map
+The awardees will designate a part-time HBI Road Map Strategist, a public health official working in support and coordination with public health partners, including health systems.
+With guidance from the Alzheimer’s Association and NACCHO and peer support, Road Map Strategists will conduct a public health needs assessment, train local officials and key community partners, and lead implementation of public health action on dementia, informed by guidance from the State and Local Public Health Partnerships to Address Dementia: The 2018-2023 Road Map

 The Road Map Strategists are funded by the HBI, a collaboration between the Centers for Disease Control and Prevention (CDC) and the Alzheimer’s Association.
-The HBI has been a catalyst for securing collection of state data on Alzheimer’s-related issues, developing Public Health Road Maps to guide public health agencies in addressing Alzheimer’s, and developing the first public health curriculum on Alzheimer’s for public health students and professionals.
-Previous efforts have focused primarily at the state and tribal level.
-The inaugural cohort of the HBI Road Map Strategists is the next important step to address Alzheimer’s and cognitive health through public health intervention at the local level.
+The HBI has been a catalyst for securing collection of state data on Alzheimer’s-related issues, developing public health road maps to guide public health agencies in addressing Alzheimer’s and developing the first public health curriculum on Alzheimer’s for public health students and professionals.
+The HBI Road Map Strategist initiative is the next important step to address Alzheimer’s and cognitive health through public health intervention at the local level.